wp-plugins/fetch-tweets/readme.txt

 = How can I create my own template file? =
 See the How to Create Own Template section of the **[Other Notes](http://wordpress.org/plugins/fetch-tweets/other_notes/)** page.

+= How do I display tweets with a certain hashtag from a specific user? =

+* Go to Dashboard -> Fetch Tweets -> Add Rule by Keyword Search.
+* Type `#HASHTAG AND from:SCREENNAME` in the Search Keyword meta box option field.
+Change the part, `#HASHTAG`, to your searching hash tag and the part, `SCREENNAME`, to the account's screen name to fetch tweets from.
+* Create a rule by pressing the Publish button.

 == Screenshots ==

 1. ***Tweets Displayed in Page and Sidebar***